What is Alpha Mannosidosis

 However, thanks to the efforts of people like Jordi Cruz and professionals like Dr. Álvaro Hermida, there is a beacon of hope.
 The battle continues, but every advance, every shared story, every voice raised in defense of these patients, is another step towards a better future.

-"The system must offer immediate answers that solve.
-We must strongly support research and funding for the treatment and diagnosis of rare diseases," concludes Cruz, in the hope that, someday, no patient with alpha-mannosidosis will have to face the anguish of uncertainty, a late diagnosis and an unknown future.
+“The system must provide immediate, effective solutions.
+We must strongly support research and funding for the treatment and diagnosis of rare diseases,” concludes Cruz, in the hope that, one day, no patient with alpha-mannosidosis will have to face the anguish of uncertainty, a delayed diagnosis, and an unknown future.